AnaMelisaGo/kids-first-healthy-cooking/README.md

 ### BENEFITS OF COOKING WITH KIDS

 In this section, I want to explain to everyone, especially to parents all the benefits that cooking can bring to the kids.
 Cooking is not just making food.
-Cooking can teach the children the ability to read, to count, to write, can even boost their confidence, organization, and social skills, and most especially they learn to eat healthily, the advantage of a healthy diet and to be clean all the time.
+Cooking can teach the children the ability to read, to count, to write, can even boost their confidence, social skills, and to be organized, and most especially they learn to eat healthily, the advantage of a healthy diet and to be clean all the time.

 <br>